Sathya-Savaram/retail-customer-retention-dashboard/README.md

 ## 🗂 Dataset Description

-The dataset was provided in CSV format and imported into Power BI for transformation and modeling.
+The dataset was provided in CSV format and imported into Power BI for transformation and analysis.

 The dataset includes:

-- Customer_Demographics
+- Customer_Demographics.csv
-- Customer_Transactions
+- Customer_Transactions.csv
-- Loyalty_Program
+- Loyalty_Program.csv
-- Store_Locations
+- Store_Locations.csv
-- Churn_Labelled_Customers
+- Churn_Labelled_Customers.csv

-Data was cleaned and transformed using Power Query.
+Data cleaning and transformation were performed using Power Query.
 Relationships were established between tables to enable cross-table analysis.

 ---